shaadyalii/Autism-Disease-Detection/README.md

 # Remarks

-* This Python program was run and tested in Jupyter Notebook.
+* This Python program was run and tested in VScode.

 * Ensure the required libraries are installed by running: